 Yes.
 The FPPC can assist you with questions about disclaimers on campaign communications.
-Use the Technical Assistance division advice email - advice@fppc.ca.gov.
+Use the FPPC's advice email - advice@fppc.ca.gov.
 In some cases a copy of the ad will be required.

 Is there a penalty for circulating or publishing literature or other material concerning a candidate or ballot measure without a disclaimer?